-Regardless of which institution you turn to for debt finance, a prospective lender will want proof that you’re likely to repay a loan.
+Why is it important to make your business attractive for debt funding?Regardless of which institution you turn to for debt finance, a prospective lender will want proof that you’re likely to repay a loan.
 If you and your business seem credit-worthy, you’re more likely to secure a loan at a favourable interest rate on favourable terms.

 How to make your business attractive to lendersIt’s not difficult to look like a good lending prospect – you just have to show that you’re financially responsible and that your business is in good shape.
 High street banks will want to make sure you meet certain criteria from the get-go.
 They usually assess:

 - The company’s credit history and the credit scores of its directors

 - The business’s turnover (£100,000 or more is preferred)

 Share this story